-Budapest is the capital of Hungary, the centre of social, political, economical and cultural life of the country.
+Budapest is the capital of Hungary, the centre of social, political, economic and cultural life of the country.
 With its 2 million inhabitants and 23 districts it is the biggest city of the country.
 About 20% of the population lives here.
-Because of its long history and lot of historical monuments, its spas and different cultural programs and festivals it is the number one tourist attractions in Hungary.
+Because of its long history and lot of historic monuments, its spas and different cultural programs and festivals it is the number one tourist attractions in Hungary.

 Map of Hungary